htacg/tidy-html5/localize/README.md

 Although HTML Tidy uses `gettext`-compatible tools and PO files for language localization, Tidy itself does _not_ use `gettext`.
 Tidy's build philosophy is build it anywhere and build it with anything.
-As `gettext` is not univerally available on every platform under the sun, Tidy cannot count on `gettext`.
+As `gettext` is not universally available on every platform under the sun, Tidy cannot count on `gettext`.

 Instead Tidy builds all translations into its library (and command line